MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 To learn how to get started with in-app updates, read the documentation of [App Center Distribute](~/sdk/distribute/xamarin.md).

 > [!NOTE]
 > Using the portable APIs from Xamarin Forms, you will see APIs from all modules, however not all those APIs are supported on the **UWP** platform and are doing nothing when running on your **UWP** application.
-In particular UWP does not support the following module: **Distribute**.
+In particular UWP doesn't support the following module: **Distribute**.
 Any method with a return type would return either `null` (for objects), `0` (for numbers), or `false` (for booleans) on a UWP application.